wie-volgt-jou-op-het-internet/browser/README.md

-# browser
+# laptop
-The browser, running on the laptop, must communicate all tracker requests to the raspberry pi.
+The laptop must communicate all trackers in the browser to the raspberry pi.

 ## Set-up
 - Install Google Chrome and the [Webhook on Request](https://chrome.google.com/webstore/detail/webhook-on-request/omjifoffgbnhdgcmeepmgopiopkbafio) extension.
 - Configure Webhook on Request with `config.json`.

 ## Details
-- The browser sends a HTTP GET to the raspberry pi on tracker occurence.
+- The Webhook on Request browser extension sends a HTTP GET request to the raspberry pi when a tracker is detected.
-- [webdis](https://github.com/nicolasff/webdis), running on the raspberry pi, processes the HTTP GET which contains the following [Redis command](https://redis.io/commands/set/):<br>`SET nameoftracker 1 EX 5` (key = name of tracker; value = `1`; expire after 5 seconds).
+- The HTTP GET request is processed by [webdis](https://github.com/nicolasff/webdis), which is running on the raspberry pi.
+The HTTP GET request contains the following [Redis command](https://redis.io/commands/set/):<br>`SET nameoftracker 1 EX 5` (key = name of tracker; value = `1`; expire after 5 seconds).

 ## Sources
 - https://github.com/dyne/domain-list